-Every business that operates within the public realm and relies on consumers for its income and profits has a duty to those same consumers to always act fairly and transparently.
-At the least, they cannot intentionally make decisions, use regulations or otherwise take actions that are damaging to a consumer’s health and wellbeing.
+Every business that operates within the public realm and relies on consumers for its income and profits has a duty to those same consumers always to act fairly and transparently.
+At the least, they cannot intentionally make decisions, use regulations or otherwise take actions damaging a consumer’s health and well-being.
 When profits are prioritized over people, the result could be a deceptive, wrongful or dangerous company action that constitutes consumer fraud.

 What are the Various Forms of Consumer Fraud?